 We are maintaining our Neutral recommendation on China Unicom.
 The

-company registered top and bottom-line growth in the first quarter
+company registered top and bottom-line growth in the second quarter

 of 2014 owing to strong contribution from its 3G and broadband